mitea1/LoRa_Sensorknoten/README.md

 #LoRa-Sensornode Firmware for Multitech mDot
 A multifunctional modular Library based on ARM mBed provides a widerange of functionality for several Sensors.
-It allows you to build quickly build a Sensor for Proof of Concept implementations.
+It allows you to quickly build a Sensornode that measures specific data with its sensors and sends it via LoRaWAN.

 ##Supported Sensors
-+ MAX44009
++ MAX44009 (Lux Measurment)
-+ BME280
++ BME280 (Temperature, Pressure and Humdity Measurment)
-+ MPU9250
++ MPU9250 (Acceleration, Gyroscope and Magnetometer)
-+ Si1143
++ Si1143 (Proximity up to 50cm)
-+ uBlox M8Q
++ uBlox M8Q (GPS Position)

 ##Idea
 The Firmware has some predefined Application Modes running different Tasks(Measurements).
 Each mode can be used in a different Scenario.